-Simultaneous flowering is not a necessary condition for plants to interact via pollinators (Braun and Lortie 2018).
-Shrubs are salient features of desert scrub ecosystems due their large size and structural complexity relative to ephemeral plants.
-Annuals growing under shrubs may be physically obscured from foraging pollinators or shaded thereby reducing pollinator visitation.
-For example, shading by the shrub Lonicera decreases pollinator visitation and pollen deposition to its understory annuals (McKinney and Goodell 2010).
-Alternatively, shrubs may facilitate their annual understory by improving conditions for pollinators by offering shelter or habitat.
-Shrubs and annuals with overlapping phenologies likely interact through floral pathways as well.
+Topic sentence first – tie into penultimate sentence above Plants can interact through animals in many capacities mechanistically (Lortie etal Functional Ecology paper)..
+Simultaneous flowering is not however a necessary condition for plants to interact via pollinators (Braun and Lortie 2018).
+Shrubs are salient features of desert scrub ecosystems due their large size and structural complexity relative to ephemeral plants (citation).
+Annuals growing under shrubs can be physically obscured from foraging pollinators or shaded thereby reducing pollinator visitation (i.e. interference then citation perhaps to Atsatt and O’dowd?).
+For example, shading by the shrub Lonicera decreases pollinator visitation and pollen deposition to its understory annuals by?
+Reducing light?
+(McKinney and Goodell 2010).
+Alternatively, shrubs can facilitate their annual understory by improving conditions for pollinators by offering shelter or habitat (citation).
+Shrubs and annuals with overlapping phenologies likely interact through pollinator? pathways as well.
 Highly attractive plants i.e. magnet species increase local pollinator abundances which benefits their less attractive neighbours (Laverty 1992, McKinney).
-Additionally, shrubs with large floral displays may increase pollinator availability for the understory through demographic responses in pollinator populations.
-Many pollinators forage optimally (Pyke 1977, Pyke 2016), thus co-blooming, associated plants can jointly improve their pollination success by combining their floral displays to increase the size or diversity of the resource pool (Ghazoul, 2006).
+Additionally, shrubs with large floral displays can increase pollinator availability for the understory through demographic responses in pollinator populations?
+What does this mean – more pollinators are available?.
+Many pollinators also forage optimally (Pyke 1977, Pyke 2016), thus co-blooming, associated plants can jointly improve their pollination success by combining their floral displays to increase the size or diversity of the resource pool (Ghazoul, 2006) – yes I like this.
 If shrubs concentrate pollinators that do not in turn visit their neighbours, competition or interference rather than facilitation will arise.
 Similarly, an increase in floral density that is greater than pollinator availability can have a dilution effect decreasing visitation rates (Rathcke 1983, Ye 2013).
+Hence, floral islands in dryland ecosystems can have net negative or net positive impacts that vary by species, timing, and functional roles such as foundation species versus protégé. ? this paragraph could flow a bit better if you can make it connect up a bit better.

+This paragraph feels like an afterthought a bit – think you need to either cut, reduce to one sentence or above or develop a tiny bit more so that it can stand alone here.
 Consequently, direct and indirect shrub effects on other species function simultaneously to determine net outcomes.
+I think this is the concluding sentence to previous paragraph